How to connect an identity provider

 1. Open your browser in guest or incognito mode and launch SAML-tracer.
 If there's no icon or the SAML-tracer window doesn't open, enable Allow Incognito mode in the extension settings.

-2. Go to passport.yandex.com/auth, enter the account from the identity provider, and click Log in.
+2. Go to passport.yandex.com/auth, enter the username of the account from the identity provider, and click Log in.
 In the SAML-tracer window, you'll see entries GET and POST, with SAML events highlighted with orange and a label.

 3. To check the attributes and their values, select an entry with a SAML event and go to the SAML tab on the preview panel.